The Quantum Method of Planes -- Local Pressure Definitions for Machine Learning Potentials: Theory

 the function $\vartheta_{\ell }$ is non zero if the part of the non-linear interaction path is inside the averaging volume \citep{Smith_et_al12}.
 The full volume averaged pressure can be obtained by assuming constant pressure in the volume,

-where $\Delta V$ is the local volume and $l_{ij} = \oint \vartheta_{\ell} d\boldsymbol{\ell} $ the length of interaction inside a volume, a form well know in the literature for straight lines \citep{Cormier_et_al, Hardy}, simply extended here for a contour.
+where $\Delta V$ is the local volume and $\boldsymbol{l}_{ij} = \oint \vartheta_{\ell} d\boldsymbol{\ell}$ is a vector integral along the interaction taking the fraction inside a volume.
+This form is well know in the literature for straight lines \citep{Cormier_et_al, Hardy}, and has been written here for a contour.

-The virial form of pressure \citep{Parker}. is a simplification of \eq{VA_stress} where instead of assigning to a volume based on the path of interactions, the pressure contribution is split with half assigned to each atom.
-The equation for this is,
+The virial form of pressure \citep{Parker} is a simplification of \eq{VA_stress} where instead of assigning to a volume based on the path of interactions, the pressure contribution is split with half assigned to each atom.
+Applying this pairwise decomposition to a local volume gives,

-which is strictly only valid for an entire periodic MD simulation but is widely used locally in bins due to is simplicity and implementation in codes like LAMMPS \citep{LAMMPS}.
+The term in \eq{virial} is called the IK1 pressure, following notation in \citet{Evans_Morris}, as it represents the truncation of the \citet{Irving_Kirkwood} expression at the first term.
+The form of pressure is the same as the commonly used virial but multiplied by a localisation function $\StressIKoneinline = \StressVIRIALinline \vartheta_i$.
+Strictly speaking, the virial form is only valid for an entire periodic MD simulation (i.e. no localisation with a Dirac delta of $\vartheta$ function) but is widely used locally in bins due to is simplicity and implementation in codes like LAMMPS \citep{LAMMPS}.

-The Virial pressure is approximate while the Volume Average pressure \eq{VA_stress}) is not usable as we cannot determine the interaction path between two atoms in a meaningful way from a MACE system.
-Instead, we can express this equation in terms of stress across the surface of the volume, here assumed to be a cuboid for simplicity, by simply evaluating the derivative of $\vartheta_{\ell}$.
+The virial pressure arbitrarily splits the contribution into half per atom, while the Volume Average (VA) pressure \eq{VA_stress}) distributes these along the interaction path.
+As a result, the VA requires us to define an interaction path between two atoms, something which is non-trivial given the many-body nature of the MACE potential.
+Instead, we can express \eq{Config_pressure} in terms of stress across the surface of the volume, here assumed to be a cuboid for simplicity, by simply evaluating the derivative of $\vartheta_{\ell}$.
 This gives a molecular version of the divergence theorem \citep{Smith_et_al12},